• null

 • to improve safety in workplaces, public places, structures

-Structural monitoring can involve the entire structure (global monitoring) or only a part (local monitoring) and it can be:
+Structural health monitoring can involve the entire structure (global monitoring) or only a part (local monitoring) and it can be:

 • Short term